 • They don't narrow your attention or hijack your focus

-• They don’t carry shame (unless you’ve been taught that all sexual thoughts are bad)
+• They may feel neutral unless you've been taught that all sexual thoughts are bad

-• They’re part of your general mental landscape, not a crisis
+• They're part of your general mental landscape

 A compulsive urge disguised as a sexual thought has these qualities: